After decades of Star Trek, the bridge of a Starfleet vessel is an instantly familiar place to almost any television viewer in the world.

 But the further afield he went, the more it confirmed the designs “just weren’t Star Trek“

-As Judith and Garfield Reeves-Stevens elegantly put it in The Art of Star Trek (1995), James “rediscovered the strengths of the basic template laid out by Matt Jefferies almost thirty years earlier.”
+As Garfield and Judith Reeves-Stevens elegantly put it in The Art of Star Trek (1995), James “rediscovered the strengths of the basic template laid out by Matt Jefferies almost thirty years earlier.”

 For example, that a TV audience relates to the viewscreen like a car windscreen and that it makes sense to point characters at it, even if, in-universe, there is no reason why the bridge should have a back and front.